proliance-ai/prefix-ts/README.md

 ## Getting Started

-Install the module with: `npm install prefiks-ts`
+Install the module with: `npm install prefiks-ts` or `yarn add prefiks-ts`

 Include it in your scripts with: `prefiksTs = require( "prefiks-ts" );` or `import * as prefiksTs from "prefiks-ts";`